Four Star Playhouse

-Four Star Playhouse is an American anthology series that ran from 1952 to 1956.
+Four Star Playhouse (syndicated as Star Performance) is an American anthology series that ran from September 25, 1952, through September 27, 1956.

+Overview

 Four Star Playhouse was owned by Four Star International.
 Its episodes ranged anywhere from surreal mysteries, such as "The Man on the Train", to light comedies, such as "The Lost Silk Hat".

-The original premise was that Charles Boyer, Ida Lupino, David Niven, and Dick Powell would take turns starring in episodes.
-However, several other performers took the lead from time to time, including Ronald Colman and Joan Fontaine.
+The original premise for the program was that Charles Boyer, Dick Powell, Rosalind Russell, and Joel McCrea would rotate as stars of episodes.
+By the time it debuted, David Niven and Ida Lupino had replaced McCrea and Russell.
+In addition to those four stars, other performers, including Ronald Colman, Joan Fontaine, Frank Lovejoy, Merle Oberon, and Teresa Wright occasionally had leading roles.

-The show was sponsored in its first bi-weekly season by The Singer Company.
-Bristol-Myers became an alternate sponsor when it became a weekly series in the fall of 1953 (both sponsors' names alternated as part of the show's title in its initial broadcasts).